Biodiversity and planning

 Great Crested Newt District Level Licencing Scheme (DLL)

-DLL is a new strategic approach to licensing for great crested newts (GCN).
+DLL is a new strategic approach to licensing for great crested newts.

 Traditional licensing requires on site mitigation measures to be carried out.
 However, this can delay development as some measures can only be carried out at certain times of the year.

-DLL does not require on site mitigation; instead developers make a payment based on the impact of their development.
-This conservation payment is used to create compensatory habitat off-site, which is targeted to areas where it will most benefit GCN.
+DLL does not require on site mitigation.
+Instead developers make a payment based on the impact of their development.
+This conservation payment is used to create compensatory habitat off-site, which is targeted to areas where it will most benefit great crested newts.

 Across South Gloucestershire there is a Natural England led scheme and applicants will need to enquire with Natural England to confirm their eligibility to use DLL.
 Read more in our draft Supplementary Planning Document (SPD) – Biodiversity and Planning: guidance for new developments.